ChristianLJ/MultipleImagePicker/README.md

 <!--[![Build Status](https://api.travis-ci.org/ChristianLJ/MaterialEditText.svg)](https://travis-ci.org/ChristianLJ/MaterialEditText)-->
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg?style=flat-square)](https://opensource.org/licenses/Apache2)

 MultipleImagePicker is an image picker for Android.
+With MIP you can select multiple images from the albums on your phone or take new photos with the camera.

 MultipleImagePicker is licensed under the friendly [Apache2 licence].